BenjaminShinar/Books-Resources/Microsoft Azure Fundamentals/README.md

 VM virtualize hardware, while containers virtualize the OS and runtime.

-Azure container instances are a form of PaaS, we can split a website into different parts (frontend, backend, database) and run each in a different container, thus providing greater flexability.
+Azure container instances are a form of PaaS, we can split a website into different parts (frontend, backend, database) and run each in a different container, thus providing greater flexibility.

 #### Azure Functions